-Here are some top tips from this expert full-time traveler on how you can save money, time and stress and always have a good journey instead of a sucky one.
+Here are some top tips on how you can save money, time and stress.

-It's time to take the flight attendant's advice - and have a pleasant flight.
-Here's how.
+It's time to take the flight crew's advice - and have a pleasant flight.

 “When preparing to travel, lay out all your clothes and all your money.
 Then take half the clothes and twice the money.”